MEGA65/open-roms/CONFIG.md

 Joystick movement also moves the cursor.

-Needs about 65 bytes of ROM space to handle both joysticks.
+Needs about 65 bytes of ROM space in KERNAL segment to handle both joysticks.

+### `CONFIG_PROGRAMMABLE_KEYS`

+Allows to assign command to any function key, `RUN` key and `HELP` key (if selected keybaord has one) - just fill-in appropriate `CONFIG_KEYCMD_*` variable(s).
+Keys not present on the selected keyboard are ignored.

+Needs 25 bytes more space in KERNAL segment for the code.
+In addition, each configured key takes 3 bytes + length of the command.

 ## Eye candy